 Eating food rich in vitamins and minerals that the body needs can greatly increase your mood and overall health.
 Additionally, losing weight can increase your self-esteem, which can also assist in combating depression.
 Avoid alcohol, drugs, or other substances that can have negative side-effects later.
 Eating healthy will boost your energy and make you feel better about yourself.

-Sleep is a critical component to your overall health.
+Sleep is a critical component of your overall health.
 Lack of sleep can cause more stress as well as cause greater levels of fatigue, so prioritize sleep to make sure you get an appropriate amount of it.

 A bedtime routine can help you wind down after a long day.
 Turning off lights before bed can increase the body’s natural production of melatonin to aid in sleep.
-You should also avoid screens from televisions, smart phones, and other devices before bed as this can cause difficulty sleeping.
+You should also avoid screens from televisions, smartphones, and other devices before bed as this can cause difficulty sleeping.

 A happy heart is like good medicine, and laughter is truly the best way to administer it.
 Laughing can greatly reduce symptoms of depression.
 According to Everyday Health, “Smiling will send serotonin levels soaring, making you feel better physically and putting you in a happy mood.”